Dom-888/Third-Milestone-Project/README.md

 #### Navbar
 - _Website Logo_: If clicked, it takes the user back to the home page.
-- _Search Bar_: Allows the user to search the database using movie titles as a search key.
+- _Search Bar_: Allows the user to search the database using movie titles as search keys.
 - _Add-trailer Button_: Manage the "Create" operation by loading the appropriate modal, The button text disappears if the user accesses the site from a smartphone in order to leave more space for the search bar.

 #### Site Description